eyeNsky/cli-snippets/README.md

 </code></pre>
 Then make VRTs for the resultant file(s):<br>
 <pre><code>parallel "gdalbuildvrt ct_2021_{/.}.vrt --optfile {}" ::: EPSG_*.txt</code></pre>
-And these VRTs are not the input to the code to tile out the COGs on Web Mercator bounds.
+And these VRTs are now the input to the code to tile out the COGs on Web Mercator bounds.

 # NAIP data on Azure